What is spondylosis (degenerative disc disease)?

 If you are concerned that you are showing signs of degenerative disc disease and would like to investigate your suspicions, take a moment to visit our symptoms page.
 Please note, however, that only a physician can accurately diagnose degenerative disc disease.

-One of the best ways to prevent this condition is gaining knowledge of how it develops.
+One of the best ways to prevent this condition is by gaining knowledge of how it develops.
 With this knowledge, useful predictions can be made concerning activities that accelerate or slow the progression of degenerative disc disease.
 We suggest you take a few moments to review our page dedicated to the causes of degenerative disc disease.